 Any crime occurring on campus or on the streets and sidewalks directly adjacent to campus should be reported to the Director of Student Affairs and Alumni Relations or the Facilities Manager.
-Download the 2015 ACTCM Annual Campus Safety and Security Report for crime statistics that occurred on, or directly adjacent to, campus for the last three years.

 The Student Council provides secure lockers on each campus for students to conveniently store books and personal items.
 Lockers are issued on a first-come, first-served basis and priority is given to students who use public transportation, walk or bike to campus.
 To request a locker at either campus contact the Office of Student Affairs.

 The Classroom Etiquette Code was created by students for students to create an optimal learning environment for ACTCM classrooms.
 Please review these guidelines.

 ACTCM is committed to equal access for students with disabilities studying at the College.
 The office of Student Affairs strives to create a welcoming, accessible, and supportive environment in order to promote the academic independence and success of students with disabilities.
 Our role with students is one of partnership and advocacy.

 For more information about ACTCM’s resources for students with disabilities, please visit MyCIIS.